cboehme/traffic-data-fetcher/README.md

 ### List counter sites

-Retrieves detailed information for all *public* counter sites within a specified domain, or for the provided counter sites.
+Retrieves detailed information for all (*public* and *non-public*) counter sites within a specified domain, or for the provided counter sites.
+If individual counter sites are queried, only *public* sites can be retrieved.

 Usage: `traffic-data-fetcher list-sites [-h] (-d DOMAIN_ID | -s SITE_IDS [SITE_IDS ...]) [-f FILE]`